dbow/futureplate/README.md

 ## Setup

-* **requires node v4! make sure your environment is up to date**
+**requires node v4! make sure your environment is up to date**

-* `npm install`
+`npm install`

+### Production

-* `npm run start`
+`npm run start`

-    * Compiles assets for production.
-    * Runs web server in production mode.
+Compiles assets via `npm run build` and then starts the web server in production mode.
+`npm run build` just runs `webpack` to compile both the client and server rendering bundle in production mode.
-    * CSS extracted to a static file (main.css).
+CSS is extracted into a separate static file (main.css), which is added to the index.jade template on the web server.

+### Development

-* `npm run dev-build` && `npm run dev` (two terminals)
+`npm run build-dev`

-    * Compiles assets for development and watches to re-compile.
+Compiles assets for development with webpack in watch mode, re-compiling on any file change.
-    * Runs web server via nodemon to re-start on changes.
-    * *Must be done in two terminals since `dev-build` runs webpack in watch mode*.
-    * CSS loaded on the client via `<style>` tags.
+CSS is loaded on the client via `<style>` tags (using `style-loader`).

-* `npm run hot-client` && `npm run hot-build` && `npm run hot` (three terminals)
+`npm run start-dev`

+Starts the web server via nodemon to re-start on any change (such as when webpack re-compiles the server-render bundle).

+### Hot Module Replacement

+`npm run build-hot`

+Runs the `build-dev` script with SERVER_ONLY flag so it only compiles the server-render bundle (since the client bundle is handled by the webpack-dev-server).

+`npm run start-hot`

+Runs the `start-dev` script with HOT_MODULE_REPLACEMENT flag which tells the server to retrieve the client scripts from the webpack-dev-server.

+`npm run hot-server`

-    * Compiles client assets with hot module replacement and serves them via webpack-dev-server on port 8080.
+Compiles the client bundle with hot module replacement (BABEL_ENV=HOT_MODULE_REPLACEMENT tells it to use HMR via .babelrc and in the webpack config) and serves it on port 8080 via webpack-dev-server.
-    * Compiles server render assets and watches to re-compile.
-    * Runs web server via nodemon to re-start on changes, and tells client to find assets via webpack-dev-server.
-    * *Must be done in three terminals as all three process do not exit*

 ## Core Technologies